MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PFV:P3PL:eat:A3SG three fish CLF.NHAN bird
     'The bird ate three fish (alive)'

-Additionally, nonhuman animates that are essentially one- or two-dimensional can take the classifiers ??? and ???, respectively, with little change in meaning, aside from the fact that animals quantified with ??? and ??? may be alive or dead.
+Additionally, nonhuman animates that are essentially one- or two-dimensional can take the shape-based classifiers ??? and ???, respectively, with little change in meaning, aside from the fact that animals quantified with them may be alive or dead.

     ?????         ???       ??? ???/???           ??? ???   ?????
-    P3SG:COP.NHAN manta.ray one CLF.NHAN/CLF.FLAT LOC under boat:A2PL
+    P3SG:COP.NHAN manta.ray one CLF.NHAN/CLF.flat LOC under boat:A2PL
     'There's a manta ray under your boat!'

 Anything that is especially close to being one- or two-dimensional can always take the relevant classifier, but things that are less prototypical can only take the classifier when they are closer to being the shape than is expected.
 For example, ??? (?) can always be used to quantify snakes, but it would be generally unacceptable to use for dogs.
 However, ??? (?) might be used to refer to a dachshund to draw attention to how much longer it is than most other dogs, or it might be used to refer to a particularly lanky person to draw attention to their proportions.
 This more or less metaphorical usage is quite marked and is restricted to less formal registers.

 #### A.B.C.
 Classifiers without numerals

-Classifiers have a number of uses outside of pairing with numerals to quantify nouns.
-They can quantify a noun without a numeral, which causes the noun to be interpreted as indefinite and singular.
+Classifiers have two main uses outside of pairing with numerals to quantify nouns.
+The first is that they can quantify a noun without a numeral, which causes the noun to be interpreted as indefinite and singular.

     ???????               ???      ???
     PFV:P3SG:pick.up:A1SG mushroom CLF.plant
-    'I picked up a mushroom', not 'I picked up the/some mushroom(s)'
+    'I picked up a mushroom', not *'I picked up the/some mushroom(s)'

 _\[possibly, the presence of the numeral 1 in such a construction is used to communicate a specific indefinite, with a meaning similar to 'a certain'\]_
 -->

-In addition, an interrogative word followed by a classifier is used to form an indefinite pronoun, which is specific and known to the speaker.
+The second is that an interrogative word followed by a classifier is used to form an indefinite pronoun, which refers to something specific and known to the speaker.

     ???????            ???  ???      ??????             ???    ???   ???
     PFV:P3SG:find:A1SG what CLF.INAN ITV:interesting(?)
 LOC(?) river yesterday
-    'I found something really interesting in the river yesterday'
+    'I found something very interesting in the river yesterday'

 ## <a name="noun_phrases"></a>A. Noun phrases